- Quick start guide

 As soon as you sent the SMS message, the SMS Gateway uses the created routing rule to help the POP3 user connection to receive the SMS message.
 After the POP3 user connection received the SMS message, it forwards the message to the connected Windows mail account as a new e-mail.
 As you can see it in Figure 16, the message arrives as a new e-mail in the Inbox folder.

-This article showed you how to configure an E-Mail to SMS and SMS to E-Mail connection using Ozeki SMS Gateway and Windows Mail.
-If you followed the steps above carefully, you are now able to set up a route between SMS and E-Mail messages, making the communication faster and multiplatform.
-If you work with both E-Mail and mobile user clients, this solution is definitely for you.
+This article explained how to configure an E-Mail to SMS and SMS to E-Mail connection using Ozeki SMS Gateway and Windows Mail.
+If you have followed the steps above carefully, you are now able to set up a route between SMS and E-Mail messages, making your communication more convenient.
+If you need to send messages to E-Mail address and mobile phone numbers, this solution is definitely for you because you can reach both destinations with the simple delivery solution offered by Ozeki SMS Gateway.

-Now your next thing to do is to download Ozeki SMS Gateway and let the work begin!
+Now your next thing to do is to download Ozeki SMS Gateway and configure this solution immediately!
+Everything is there to get it up and runing in less then 10 minutes.

 - How to setup e-mail to SMS forwarding using an IMAP client